pywebio/PyWebIO/docs/spec.rst

 * label: Label of input field, required.
 * type: Input type, required.
 * name: Identifier of the input field, required.
+* onchange: bool, whether to push input value when input change
 * auto_focus: Set focus automatically.
 At most one item of ``auto_focus`` can be true in the input item list
 * help_text: Help text for the input
 * Additional HTML attribute of the input element